The Grand Hagia Sophia of Trabzon

 Trabzon Ayasofya

-The Hagia Sophia of Trabzon
+About the Hagia Sophia of Trabzon

 Ayasofya in Trabzon

-Built in the thirteenth century, the Hagia Sophia (Ayasofya) of Trabzon is an example of byzantine architecture with the typical dome structure in the middle.
+Built in the thirteenth century, the Hagia Sophia (Ayasofya) of Trabzon is an example of Byzantine architecture with the typical dome structure in the middle.

 Trabzon Hagia Sophia